Orientation First-Year Students

 We have been praying for you and planning for your arrival to campus in August.

-As you prepare to arrive be sure to review the To Do Items on the Before You Arrive page.
+As you prepare to arrive be sure to review the Westmont Roadmap page.

 One of our goals for Orientation is that you will make a successful transition into college life and begin to feel known and cared for in the Westmont Community.
 Transitioning well takes time and preparation.
 Be sure to see the info regarding the college transition below.

-Also take note of the First Year Experience page to wet your appetite for the different opportunities we provide for our new students.
+Also take note of the First Year Experience page to preview the many different opportunities we provide for our new students.